yasminej0/Loan_Eligibility_Prediction/README.md

 ### Model Training Results :
-Here is a comparison of all models accuracies:
+Here is a comparison of all models accuracies :

 ![](images/Models_results.PNG)